An interactive element that represents an action or choice.

 - Button width should not exceed 280px.

-Typically represents the second highest priority, following the Primary Button.
-There can be more than one on a page and can depict similar or different actions.
+Represents the second-highest priority, following the Primary Button.
+There can be more than one on a page.

 Disabled - Primary